Sophie Chandauka

-Sophie Tendai Chandauka MBE (born 1978) is a Zimbabwean corporate finance lawyer.
-She became known in 2025 for her role in a dispute involving the charity Sentebale.
+Sophie Tendai Chandauka (born 1978) is a Zimbabwean corporate finance lawyer.
+In 2025, she made headlines for her role in a dispute involving the charity Sentebale.

 Education

 Following primary and secondary education in Harare, Zimbabwe, Chandauka was sponsored by Rotary International in 1994 as a Rotary Youth Exchange student for a year in Sault Ste.
 Marie, Ontario, Canada.
 She then attended Lake Superior State University (LSSU) in Michigan, where she was awarded another Rotary scholarship to study at the University of Birmingham in the United Kingdom for a year.

 Career

 In 2007, Chandauka was shortlisted as a finalist for the British Legal Awards "Young Solicitor of the Year".
 In 2008, she was shortlisted as a finalist for The Lawyer Awards "Assistant Solicitor of the Year".
 Also in that year, Chandauka was selected as one of Management Todays "35 Women Under 35" businesswomen to watch and was featured on the cover of the July 2008 issue of the magazine with four other women.

 In the same year, Chandauka was invited to Lake Superior State University to receive the Paul Ripley Young Alumna Award.
 In autumn 2011, she was shortlisted as a finalist for the Women of the Future Awards.
 In March 2013 she was featured in Financial News editorial pick of 40 Rising Stars in the European legal profession aged under 40.
 She is a member of the Executive Leadership Council (ELC) – a membership organisation committed to increasing the number of senior black executives in global enterprises.

 In the 2021 Queen's birthday honours she was awarded an MBE "for services to Diversity in Business."

 In 2023, Coventry University awarded her an honorary doctorate.